 Tax Deduction

-You will have a new tax deduction for your income from tips.
-You’ll use it to reconcile with changes to your tax withholding.
+You will have a new tax deduction for your income from tips when you file your tax return.
 You’ll get a higher tax refund if the tax withholding was too high.

 This deduction is available whether you take the standard deduction or itemize your deductions.
 However, it doesn’t lower your AGI.
 Your income from tips is still included in your AGI.
 It doesn’t make it easier for you to qualify for other tax benefits, such as the Child Tax Credit.